cbworden/shake-doc/_sources/technical_guide.txt

 provided in the :ref:`software-guide`.

-We have implemented a convention for maps and regression plots that seismic stations are represented with triangles and macroseismic data are depicted with circles (see :ref:`Figure 1.1 <figure1.1>`, for example).
-This convention is forward looking: not all seismic network were currently following this convention at the time of this writing.
+We have implemented a convention for maps and regression plots that seismic stations are represented with triangles and macroseismic data are depicted with circles (see :num:`Figure
+#figure1-1`, for example).
+This convention is forward looking: not all seismic network were
+currently following this convention at the time of this writing.

 ****************************************